 It would be so easy if one size fit all—but it doesn’t.
 To know which policy is right for you, think about what keeps you up at night.
 Are you most concerned about a sudden flare-up of that nagging knee injury?
 Or about not making it home for a relative’s funeral?
 Or having to miss your bucket-list cruise because your boss needs you in a meeting?
 Or deciding to cancel your trip because of a terrorist attack at your destination?

 Websites such as insuremytrip.com, squaremouth.com, and travelinsurance.com allow you to input your details and compare multiple policies at once, narrowing in on which one is right for you.
-If there’s a specific reason you’re considering travel insurance, get on the phone with any potential insurer and ask how their policies would work, should the hypothetical situation you’re concerned about actually occur.
+It’s also important to get on the phone with any potential insurer and ask how their policies would work, if the hypothetical reasons why you’re considering travel insurance (e.g., you have an elderly father and would want to cancel your trip if he were hospitalized) were to actually occur.

 Here are four common travel scenarios.
 Using the websites listed above for our research, we’ve highlighted an insurance policy that would work well in each case.
 (Note: When you’re ready to purchase your own policy, be sure to confirm any coverage details below, as they may change.)